Annapurna Base Camp Short Trek

 Porter Service

-✔️ Porter for Luggage Carrying: (each porter can carry up to 25 kg; one porter for two trekkers is recommended).
+✔️ Porter for Luggage Carrying: (Each porter can carry up to 25 kg; one porter for two trekkers is recommended).

 ✔️ All staff wages, meals, and equipment are covered.